f3d-app/f3d/documentation/content/docs/index.md

 -e, \-\-edges|Show the *cell edges*.
 -k, \-\-trackball|Enable trackball interaction.
 \-\-progress|Show a *progress bar* when loading the file.
-\-\-animation-index|Selection the animation to show.<br>Any negative value means all animations.<br>The default scene always has a single animation if any.
+\-\-animation-index|Select the animation to show.<br>Any negative value means all animations.<br>The default scene always has a single animation if any.
 \-\-geometry-only|For certain **full scene** file formats (gltf/glb and obj),<br>reads *only the geometry* from the file and use default scene construction instead.
 \-\-up|Define the Up direction (default: +Y)
 \-\-dry-run|Do not read the configuration file but consider only the command line options